Drury University Accolades

 - Drury has five unique pre-acceptance programs with prestigious schools of medicine throughout the state of Missouri.

-- 100% of all Drury business students graduate with practical internship experience and global study abroad experience.
+- One hundred percent of all Drury business students graduate with practical internship experience and global study abroad experience.

-- Drury’s Enactus Team (formerly SIFE) has advanced to nationals for 15 consecutive years and has won the National Exposition three times.
+- Drury’s Enactus Team has advanced to nationals for 20 consecutive years, placed first in the National Exposition three times and won two World Cup championships.

 - Drury’s elementary education program is nationally recognized by the Association of Childhood Education International as an exemplary program.